JacobCorey94/dotfiles/README.md

 * Install [powerline](https://github.com/powerline/powerline)
 * Copy the powerline config files from the powerline git folder to `~/.config/powerline`
 * Copy my config files in as well, overwrite any existing files

+## Known Issues

+Not everything is themed properly yet.
+Vim's powerline colorscheme, for example, doesn't have a proper theme for git-related toolbar icons, and they currently look very ugly.
+This will be my next task, likely.

 ## Disclaimer